nreaLms/halflife-featureful/README.md

 #### Other new weapons

-* weapon_medkit - TFC-like medkit that allows to heal allies
+* weapon_medkit - TFC-like medkit that allows to heal allies (not enabled by default)

 ### Other new entities